Strengthened account security through a seamless multi-factor authentication workflow

 Understanding the problem

-Methods: Indirect user feedback and insights from the PM
+Methods: Indirect user feedback and insights from the product manager

 Defining key design goals

-Because of time constraints, budget limitations, and available resources, the business determined that only two MFA options would be included for this release (additional methods were planned for future phases):
+Because of time constraints, budget limitations, and available resources, the business determined that only two multi-factor authentication options would be included for this release (additional methods were planned for future phases):

 Email verification codes